Astral-Credits/Astral-Credits-Bot/README.md

 `/change_register`
 Admins can change a registered user's address.

+`/view_addresses`
+View a targeted users registered and tipbot addresses.

 `/remove_linked_website`
 Admins can remove a registered user's linked website, if they linked.